apache/doris-website/docs/sql-manual/sql-functions/table-functions/local.md

 ### Best Practice

-For more detailed usage of local tvf, please refer to [S3](./s3.md) tvf, The only difference between them is the way of accessing the storage system.
+- For more detailed usage of local tvf, please refer to [S3](./s3.md) tvf, The only difference between them is the way of accessing the storage system.

+- Access data on NAS through local tvf

+     NAS shared storage allows to be mounted to multiple nodes at the same time.
+Each node can access files in the shared storage just like local files.
+Therefore, the NAS can be thought of as a local file system, accessed through local tvf.

+     When setting `"shared_storage" = "true"`, Doris will think that the specified file can be accessed from any BE node.
+When a set of files is specified using wildcards, Doris will distribute requests to access files to multiple BE nodes, so that multiple nodes can be used to perform distributed file scanning and improve query performance.